-An entrepreneur is an individual who owns, organizes, and manages a business and, in so doing, assumes the risk of either making a profit or losing the investment.
-According to the Small Business Administration (1999), the total number of businesses in the United States in 1995 was somewhere between 16 million and 24 million, of which approximately 15,000 were large.
-In 1997, there were an estimated 8.5 million businesses owned by women.
+An entrepreneur is an individual who owns, organizes and manages a business and, in so doing, assumes the risk of either making a profit or losing the investment.

-MCC's Entrepreneurship program is one of the fastest growing programs on campus and is taught in a REAL mode - generally no tests.
-Work done in any of 6 regularly offered courses that run both on campus and online are specifically designed to mirror REAL tasks that REAL entrepreneurs either need to do or know about.
-Courses attract both those interested in new startup planning AND those already actively engaged in business seeking knowledge and assistance.
-Although MCC launched its Entrepreneurship Program in 2006, it is now one of the largest educational providers of entrepreneurship education in Nebraska.
-MCC and Nebraska's Community Colleges were recently named as one of the best models for entrepreneur education and training in the nation by The American Association of Community Colleges.
+MCC's Entrepreneurship program is one of the fastest growing programs on campus and is taught in a real mode, generally with no tests.
+Work done in any of six regularly offered courses that run both on campus and online are specifically designed to mirror real tasks that real entrepreneurs either need to do or know about.
+Courses attract both those interested in new startup planning and those already actively engaged in business seeking knowledge and assistance.
+Although MCC launched its entrepreneurship program in 2006, it is now one of the largest educational providers of entrepreneurship education in Nebraska.
+MCC and Nebraska's community colleges were recently named as one of the best models for entrepreneur education and training in the nation by The American Association of Community Colleges.

 Is It For You?

 Entrepreneurs come in all shapes and sizes and personality types.
-Some are full of big ideas while others are better at execution.
-Some take big risks while others play it more safe.
-But there are a few things most successful entrepreneurs have in common.
+Some are full of big ideas, while others are better at execution.
+Some take big risks while others play it safe, but there are a few things most successful entrepreneurs have in common.

-Some subject programs such as Culinary Arts and Early Childhood Education offer Specialist Diplomas that contain both Entrepreneurship and career specific education.
+Note: Some subject programs such as Culinary Arts and Early Childhood Education offer specialist diplomas that contain both Entrepreneurship and career-specific education.

 Local Climate For Entrepreneurship

-The number of Entrepreneurs in Omaha is increasing and they are doing well.
+The number of entrepreneurs in Omaha is increasing and they are doing well.
 Because of the varied nature of entrepreneurship endeavors, income expectations vary greatly.
 Nebraska, and Omaha in particular, has been reported to be following patterns in line with the national trends in terms of the growth of the number of entrepreneurs.
-Omaha entrepreneurs demonstrate a strong trend of out pacing the general per capita income in the city.
-See Entrepreneurship in Nebraska: conditions, Attitudes and Actions Eric C. Thompson and William B. Walstad, Gallup PressNew York, 2008
+Omaha entrepreneurs demonstrate a strong trend of out-pacing the general per capita income in the city.